Whicker: Dodgers’ margin of error disappears, but they’ve handled that before - NewsBreak

 Whicker: Dodgers’ margin of error disappears, but they’ve handled that before

-Instead, the Dodgers will try to extend this season with a pitching plan that Manager Dave Roberts did not divulge Monday night, either because he didn't know what this 1-0, Game 3 loss did to the original plan, or because he didn't want to tell the San Francisco Giants that they would see Walker Buehler two nights before they were supposed to.
-They probably won't be surprised.
-They never are.www.dailydodgers.com
+LOS ANGELES — This would have been Clayton Kershaw’s game.
+Or Dustin May’s.
+Or, if not for a series of unfortunate events, Trevor Bauer’s.
+Instead, the Dodgers will try to extend this season with a pitching plan that Manager Dave Roberts did not divulge Monday night, either because he didn’t know what this 1-0, Game 3 loss did to the original plan, or because he didn’t want to tell the San Francisco Giants that they would see Walker Buehler two nights before they were supposed to.www.dailybulletin.com

 Comments / 0